No Money Down Loans

 The appeal of buying with no money down is obvious: You don’t need a large sum of money, you can use your savings for furnishings and home repair, and you can probably buy sooner than later.
 But there are several drawbacks to borrowing the entire purchase amount.

 - Higher monthly payments: The larger your loan, the higher your payments will be, and you’ll be stuck with that payment for the life of your loan.
 To see how the numbers work, calculate the payments on any loan you’re considering.
 Try using larger and smaller loan amounts (a down payment reduces the loan amount) to see how much it matters.
 When you’re stuck with a large payment, you have fewer options in the future.
-Any injuries, job changes, or other surprises will be harder to avoid.
+Any injuries, job changes, or other surprises may be harder to accommodate.

 - Higher interest costs: Borrowing 100 percent of a home’s value will increase the overall cost of your home.
 You might not need to write a check today, but you’ll pay more interest on your loan than you would have paid with a healthy down payment.
 That difference in interest can amount to tens of thousands of dollars over the life of your loan.
 To see some of those numbers, look at loan amortization charts for any loans you’re considering.